 Once you’ve reached your maximum medical improvement (MMI), you’ll have a better idea of what the injury cost you.
-If you decide to file a brain injury claim to seek compensation, your attorney will take your medical bills, lost wages, pain and suffering, future cost of care, and more into consideration when determining the amount of the monetary award to seek from the party that caused your crash.
+If you decide to file a claim to seek compensation, your brain injury attorney will take your medical bills, lost wages, pain and suffering, future cost of care, and more into consideration when determining the amount of the monetary award to seek from the party that caused your crash.

-Consult Buckingham Barrera Law Firm
+Consult Buckingham Barrera Vega Law Firm

 Litigation can seem overwhelming when you’re trying to focus on recovery.
 Fortunately, our Albuquerque brain injury lawyers are equipped with the skills and resources needed to handle your case as efficiently as possible.
 Not only will we fight for your rights, but we’ll also ensure you have the compensation you need to move forward from the accident and focus on the things that matter most to you.